restolia/restolia/README.md

 # Restolia
-An application for building fast, natural APIs in PHP.
+An application for building fast and powerful APIs in PHP.

 # Getting Started